2017 CPA Exam – What Changed and How You Should Prepare

 • Each exam section includes a task list for real-world use: These lists, called CPA Exam Blueprints, are available for each exam section and contain links to tasks candidates can expect to complete as newly licensed CPAs.
 CPA Exam Blueprints replace the Content Specification Outline (CSO) and Skill Specification Outline (SSO).

 One final note of advice: Choose your exam review course carefully.
-Only Surgent CPA Review reduces a candidate’s study time by as much as 100 hours per section compared to courses like Becker, Roger, Wiley, and Gleim, making it far more feasible to pass all 4 sections within 6 months or less.
+Only Surgent CPA Review reduces a candidate’s study time to just 58 study hours on average, meaning it’s possible to pass all 4 exam sections in the time it would take to pass just one section with Becker, Roger, Wiley, or Gleim.
 There’s no reason not to start today, especially with our interest-free payment plan that lets you start using our full CPA course for just $49!